Martinez047/Martinez047/about.md

 I have been working with Python for over 5 years, developing a wide range of applications and scripts.
 I am well-versed in building web applications using popular frameworks like Django and Flask.
 Additionally, I have experience in Linux server administration, managing deployments, and ensuring the security and performance of Linux-based systems.

-## Projects

-- **Project 1:** Developed a web application using Django to automate a data processing pipeline.
-- **Project 2:** Contributed to an open-source Python library for data analysis and visualization.
-- **Project 3:** Created a shell script to automate Linux system maintenance tasks.

 ## Interests

 Apart from programming and Linux, I am also interested in artificial intelligence, machine learning, and data science.
 I constantly strive to expand my knowledge and keep up with the latest trends and technologies in these fields.